JohnAnderson777/Notes/computer-science.md

 URL - specify means of accessing resource across network and location - protocol + domain name
   - protocol (https://) - specifies resources requires HTTP (webpage)
-  - domain name - (www.bbc.co.uk/index.html) - index.html is name of resource to be accessed
+  - domain name - (bbc.co.uk/index.html) - index.html is name of resource to be accessed
+  - fully qualified domain name - includes host server name (www, mail, ftp)

+#### Topology
+Bus topology - all computers connected to single cable - ends of cable plugged into terminator
+ - Adv: Inexpensive - less cable, no additional hardware
+ - Dis: If main cable fails, network data can't be transmitted
+   - Performance degrades with heavy traffic
+   - Low security - all computers can see all data transmissions

+Star topology - central node to transmit messages
+ - switch keeps a record of unique MAC addresses of each device, knows which computer to send data to
+- Adv:
+  - Cables independent - if one fails, only one station affected

 ## Binary